SnootyMonkey/Falkland-CMS/README.md

 lein doc
 ```

-The resulting Clojure API reference documention will be at: ./Falkland-CMS-docs/API/Clojure/index.html
+The resulting Clojure API reference documentation will be at: ./Falkland-CMS-docs/API/Clojure/index.html

 ### REST API